leonardoalt/cav_2022_artifact/README.md

 you get a different output, please increase the timeout.
 We have noticed that especially on Mac OSX these tests take much longer than on the reference machine.

-# Available Commands

-There are two available scripts to run the smart contract analysis with different
-solvers:

-- `./docker_solcmc <contract_dir> <contract_file.sol> <ContractName> <timeout
-  in seconds> <solver command> <solver arguments>` can be used to run one solver on one benchmark, and is the easiest way to test the tool against any smart contract.
-Please see section Smoke Test below for an example.
-- `./docker_solcmc_all_solvers <contract_dir> <contract_file.sol>
-  <ContractName> <timeout in seconds>` runs every solver and different
-  configuration on the selected benchmark.
-Please see section `Bigger Smoke Test` below for an example.
-This script is also used on the experiments from the paper.

 # Smoke Test